Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

   <img src="figures/fig_03_monthly_kmeans_snow_masks_2025.png" alt="Monthly K-means snow masks in 2025" width="850">
 </p>

-The monthly K-means masks show clear seasonal changes in study region, but the cloud covers are also significant during the summer.
+The monthly K-means masks show clear seasonal changes in the study region, but the cloud covers are also significant during the summer.
 These masks also provide the pixel-level basis for calculating monthly snow-cover fraction.

-### 2. NDSI threshold vs K-means snow-cover fraction
+### 2. NDSI Threshold vs K-means Snow Cover Fraction

 <p align="center">
   <img src="figures/fig_05_monthly_snow_fraction_timeseries_2025.png" alt="Monthly NDSI-threshold and K-means snow-cover fraction time series" width="500">
 </p>

-The NDSI-threshold and K-means results show broadly similar seasonal variability, but the exact snow-cover fractions are not identical.
-This is expected because the NDSI baseline uses a fixed threshold, while K-means uses multiple spectral bands and indices to group pixels.
-The K-means snow-cover fraction was used as the main monthly time series for the Gaussian Process step.
+The NDSI threshold and K-means results show broadly similar seasonal variability, but their snow-cover fractions are not identical.
+This is expected because the NDSI method uses a fixed single-index threshold, while K-means uses multiple Sentinel-2 bands and spectral indices to group pixels. **In this dataset, the NDSI-threshold baseline generally gives a more inclusive snow estimate, whereas K-means provides a more conservative classification by considering the wider spectral behaviour of each pixel.** These differences are most likely to occur in mixed pixels, shadowed terrain, and pixels with intermediate NDSI values.

 ### 3. K-means and GMM comparison